dfsp-spirit/abide_preproc_smri_freesurfer6/README.md

 ## About

-This is pre-processed structural magnetic resonance imaging (sMRI) data from the ABIDE I dataset.
-In short, we downloaded all 1035 ABIDE I subjects and ran them through FreeSurfer v6 `recon-all` and related tools (aseg stats, aparc start, lGI computation).
+This is pre-processed structural magnetic resonance imaging (sMRI) data from the [ABIDE I dataset](https://fcon_1000.projects.nitrc.org/indi/abide/abide_I.html).
+In short, we downloaded all 1035 ABIDE I subjects and ran their brain scans through [FreeSurfer v6](https://freesurfer.net/) `recon-all` and related tools (aseg stats, aparc start, lGI computation).
 The full size of the dataset is 790 GB, so we make it available in chunks.

 ## Abvailable data